 As you start to solidify more details about your wedding, use a wedding website builder to add more information to your site.
 The most important details are the wedding date, time, and location, but you’ll also want to add travel information, hotel details (especially if you've reserved a room block), rental car information (you can even share discount codes from rental car companies like Budget), and directions to the venue to help your out-of-town guests.
 Be as clear as possible to avoid confusion.

-When considering how to create a wedding website, remember that it’s an etiquette no-no to share your registry information on your wedding invitation, so your wedding website is the prime place to let guests know where you’ve registered and link to those retailers.
-You can also add other sections to your website, from allowing your guests to search for flight information and RSVP directly from your website, to asking your friends and family to submit song requests for the reception.
+When considering how to create a wedding website, remember that it’s an etiquette no-no to share your gift registry information on your wedding invitation, so your wedding website is the prime place to let guests know where you’ve registered and link to those retailers.
+You can also add other sections to your website, from allowing your guests to search for flight information and online RSVP, to asking your friends and family to submit song requests for the reception.

 Make it personal.

 You wedding website should reflect your personality!
 Include lots of photos (and set up a photo album too!).
-Share details about your occupations, hobbies, and how you met in the About Us section - and tell your proposal story, too!
+Share details about your occupations, hobbies, and your love story in the About Us section—and don't forget to share details on your proposal!
 Introduce your VIPs in the Wedding Party section.
 And don’t forget to include a Guest Book page so your friends and family members can share their good wishes!

 Set up a unique URL.